 - Your password should consist of a combination of upper and lowercase letters, digits, and special characters.
 Avoid using full, English words.
 Instead, opt for a phrase or list of random, incoherent words.
 Length is also helpful.
 A longer password is more difficult to guess than a shorter one.
 An example would be [email protected]$hiR7, which is just BearAutomobileShirt in a much less easily deciphered context.
 Granted, you will have to remember this password yourself, so make sure you are able to somehow recall the specific characters you use.

 - Click Save Changes when you’re finished to complete the process.

 Be smart and don’t give this information out to anyone.
-You can avoid ever having to this again by practicing good security procedures and protocol.
+You can avoid ever having to do this again by practicing good security procedures and protocol.
 It may also benefit you to change your registered email to something new as that too could have been compromised.

 To do so:

 - You guessed it.
 It’ll be in the “Your Account” section.
 Look for “Email” and select Change.

 - Your current email will be displayed.
 Just enter the new email and confirm it.